Jason Tramm: Pedagogy

-In 2003, he received the Rising Star Award from the SUNY Potsdam Alumni Association, joining artists like Renee Fleming and Stephanie Blythe.
-He has conducted operatic and symphonic performances across Europe, including Italy, Romania, Albania, and Hungary, where he recorded an album of rare French operatic arias with the Szeged Symphony.
+In 2003, he received the Rising Star Award from the SUNY Potsdam Alumni Association, an award previously given to performers including Renee Fleming and Stephanie Blythe.
+He has also conducted operatic and symphonic performances in Italy, Romania, Albania, and Hungary, where he recorded an album of French operatic arias with the Szeged Symphony.

-Tramm's performances have received critical acclaim from Symphony Magazine, which named him "Conductor to Watch," and the Huffington Post, which described him as filled with Italianate passion.
+Tramm's performances have been reviewed in Symphony Magazine and the Huffington Post.